Why folic acid ain’t no good (but folate rocks)

 In fact, even without a folate-related genetic mutation, the presence of folic acid can still slow down the folate pathway by blocking gut folate receptors and impeding folate transport3,6–8.

-When My Vagina practitioners request folate blood tests, they’re most likely to request RBC folate, or red cell folate.
-The difference in folate tests is that serum folate levels measure folic acid intake in the short-term, while RBC folate increases only with higher additional doses of folic acid supplementation, even in those with MTHFR genetic mutations9.
+When My Vagina practitioners request folate blood tests, they’re most likely to request RBC folate or red cell folate.
+The difference in folate tests is that serum folate levels measure folic acid intake in the short-term, so what you ate recently, while RBC folate measures levels over a longer period of time.

-Issues with folic acid consumption
+Negative impacts of folic acid consumption

 • Functional folate deficiency

-• Slows MTHFR enzyme function
+• Slows MTHFR enzyme function4,9

 Choosing good forms of folate

-Good forms of folate in supplements include:
+The best forms of folate in supplements include:

 • L-5-MTHF